CristianaLazar/mlops-bird-classification-project/reports/README.md

 Our GitHub Actions workflows run automatically every time we merge a branch into the main branch or create a pull request.
 This helps us ensure our project's integrity and quality by consistently checking for issues and making sure everything works well, as a branch cannot be merged into `main` if not all the tests have passed.
 In this way, we ensure a high-quality and fast deployment process by creating and providing a set of tests that test the core functionality of our code.

-An example of a triggered workflow can be seen here: <https://github.com/CristianaLazar/mlops-bird-classification-project/actions/runs/7555347779/job/20570134093>
+An example of a triggered workflow can be seen [here](https://github.com/CristianaLazar/mlops-bird-classification-project/actions/runs/7555347779/job/20570134093).

 ## Running code and tracking experiments